57th Street station (IND Sixth Avenue Line): Renovation and service changes

 In June 2021, Turkish developer Sedesco released plans for a 1,100 ft supertall skyscraper at 41-47 West 57th Street, within the nearby Billionaires' Row.
 The developer plans to construct two elevators—one between the street and the mezzanine, and one between the mezzanine and the platform—at the 57th Street station to make it compliant with the Americans with Disabilities Act of 1990.
 In exchange, Sedesco would receive additional floor area for its skyscraper as part of the MTA's Zoning for Accessibility program.
-The plans were confirmed in December 2021, and construction is expected to begin in 2022.
+The plans were confirmed in December 2021, and construction began shortly afterward.
 The elevator between the street and the mezzanine will be constructed on the southwestern corner of 56th Street and Sixth Avenue.
-The project will be funded by Sedesco.
+The project is funded by Sedesco.